NuLink-network/nulink-sdk/README.md

 );

-//First, let's record the list of requests from other individuals that Alice has already approved, for future reference. const aliceApprovedfilesListLast = await getApprovedDatasAsPublisher(
+//First, let's record the list of requests from other individuals that Alice has already approved, for future reference. const aliceApprovedfilesListLast = await getApprovedDataAsPublisher(
     accountAlice,
     1,
     1000